Ricardo Palma: Literary work

 Ricardo Palma published his first verses and became the editor of a political and satiric newssheet called El Diablo (The Devil) at 15.

 During his early years, Ricardo Palma composed romantic dramas (which he later repudiated) and poetry.
 His first book of verse, Poesías (Poems), appeared in 1855.
-He gained an early reputation as a historian with his book on the activities of the Spanish Inquisition during the period of the Viceroyalty of Peru (Anales De La Inquisicion De Lima: Estudio Historico, 1863).
+He gained an early reputation as a historian with his book on the activities of the Spanish Inquisition in Peru during the period of the Viceroyalty (Anales De La Inquisicion De Lima: Estudio Historico, 1863).

 He also wrote for the satirical press of Peru where he distinguished himself as a prolific columnist and one of the bastions of Peruvian political satire in the nineteenth century.
 He collaborated with the satirical sheet El Burro (The Donkey) and became later one of the principal contributors to the satirical magazine La Campana (The Bell).
 Later he founded the magazine La Broma (The Joke).
 He was also a regular contributor to serious publications such as El Mercurio, El Correo, La Patria, El Liberal, Revista del Pacífico and Revista de Sud América.
 He was further active as a foreign newspaper correspondent during the War of the Pacific.

 Palma's literary reputation rests upon his creation and development of the literary genre known as tradiciones, short stories that mix history and fiction, written both to amuse and educate, according to the author's declared intention.
 It was by creatively using poetic license and by deviating from "pure" history that Palma gained his large South American readership.
 His Tradiciones peruanas span several centuries, with an emphasis on earlier colonial and republican times in Peru.